jaen003/csharp-ddd-api-skeleton/README.md

 - Database migrations with Entity Framework.
 - Key pagination and sorting by field receiving parameters through path.
 - Restaurant creation from the `restaurant.created` domain event.
+- Middleware to catch exceptions and log events.

 <a name="setup"></a>
 ## 🔧 Setup